 Coping and support

 - Look for disability support resources.
 Coping with a learning disability is challenging.
 Get information on available services and sources of support.
 One example is the National Center for Learning Disabilities.
-Ask your daughter's school or therapist for information on additional resources.
+Ask your child's school or therapist for information on additional resources.

 - Find ways to relieve stress.
 It's natural to feel overwhelmed at times.
 Talk about your concerns with a trusted friend or family member to help relieve your stress.
 Take some time for yourself doing something you like to do.
 Seek the help of outside caregivers who can give you a break from time to time.